seantrott/seantrott.github.io/research.md

 LLMs can be trained with additional input modalities, such as vision.
 Just as LLMs trained on text alone can be used as operationalizations of the distributional semantic hypothesis, these vision-language models (VLMs) can be used to systematically test theories about the necessity (or lack thereof) of sensorimotor grounding of semantic representations.

+- Rivière, P. D., Parkinson-Coombs, O., Jones, C., & **Trott, S.** (2025, July).
+Does Language Stabilize Quantity Representations in Vision Transformers?
+In Proceedings of the Annual Meeting of the Cognitive Science Society (Vol. 47, No. 47). [[Link to paper]](https://escholarship.org/uc/item/8f03g251)

 - Jones, C., Bergen, B., & **Trott, S.** (2024).
 Do Multimodal Large Language Models and Humans Ground Language Similarly? *Computational Linguistics*, 1-25. [[Link to paper]](https://direct.mit.edu/coli/article/doi/10.1162/coli_a_00531/123786/Do-Multimodal-Large-Language-Models-and-Humans)[[Link to pre-registration]](https://osf.io/37pqv)

 - Jones, C. R., & **Trott, S.** (2024, May).
 Multimodal Language Models Show Evidence of Embodied Simulation.
 In *Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024)* (pp. 11928-11933).[[Link to paper]](https://aclanthology.org/2024.lrec-main.1041/)